madeindra/signal-setup-guide/README.md

 * Nginx Server

 What's not proven work
-* Contact Discovery Service (CDS), you still can setup your server without CDS.
+* Contact Discovery Service (CDS), you still can use your signal server without CDS.

 At the moment, I don't have Apple Developer license, so I won't be able to help anything regarding Signal iOS.